natecraddock/telescope-zf-native.nvim/README.md

 string as a list of space-delimited tokens to easily refine the search results when the first match isn't the wanted file.
 Simply append further terms to the query to narrow down the results.

-### Note

-I am actively developing zf and libzf.
-At this point it is mostly stable, but I'm still refining the algorithm as I find ways to make it more efficient.
-That means that the ranking may vary between updates, but hopefully it only changes for the better!

 ## Installation